raulpavel20/Audible/README.md

 # Audible
-Simple book tracking app written in C++ as a uni project for OOP course
+Simple book tracking app written in C++ using the Qt framework for GUI.
+University project, year 1, second semester.